-And although we can’t match our genetics to become more alike (tho I won’t be surprised if one day there’s a pill for that), what I do know for sure is that it is possible to bridge the mental distance that keeps us at far ends.
-Because, between two unfamiliar angles must lay an unbreakable fact logic or reasoning, irrespective of whoever it is closest to.
-So rather than continue on the fight to devalue your annoying fact, I’m now willing to step away from a narrative with too many bumps.
+And even though we can’t match our genetics to become more alike (tho I won’t be surprised if one day there’s an app and a pill for that), what I do know for sure is that it is possible to bridge the mental distance that keeps us at far ends.
+Because, between two unfamiliar territories or opposing views must lay an unbreakable fact, logic or reasoning, irrespective of whoever’s narrative it is closest to.
+So rather than I continue on the fight to discredit your path, I’m now willing to step away from any roads with too many bumps, including my own.

-Today, what I consider the entity of ‘me’ is a lifetime of wave after wave conversion transaction or reaction from my physical and psychological environment, including the inherent or ancestral fuels in many previous lives that add value to my nature.
+Today, what I consider the entity of ‘me’ is a lifetime of fuels from my physical and psychological environment, including the inherent or ancestral fuels in many previous lives that add value to my nature.
 This covers the social, traditional, cultural, spiritual, mechanical and technical thinking aspects, along with the food that I eat and any other ingestions or intakes.
-Furthermore, this includes any grey-area information translated from the oddly broader field that hardly anyone recognises, whether I’m conscious of it or not.
+Furthermore, this includes any grey-area information translated from the odd, subtle field of reality that hardly anyone recognises, whether I’m conscious of it or not.
 If it can impact me, it makes a part of ‘me’.

 Therefore, I am basically my environment and my environment is basically me.
 Or I am the foreground composed of the background, if that makes sense.
-Also, like every other human, I hold and recall memories that include fear, and these have me resisting against one way.
-Conversely, I hold and recall memories attributed in pleasure, which draws me in.
+Also, like every other human, I hold and recall memories attributed to fear, and these have me resisting against moving one way.
+Conversely, I hold and recall memories attributed to pleasure, which draw me in another way.